-Analysis: In AC 2019-2020, the target was met.
-Based on the analysis of AC 2019-2020 results, in AC 2020-2021, faculty emphaiszed the importance of strong sourcing skills to COMM 2510 students through discussion and tailored assignments.
+Analysis: In AC 2020-2021, the target was met.
+Based on the analysis of AC 2020-2021 results, in AC 2021-2022, faculty emphasized the importance of strong sourcing skills to COMM 2510 students through discussion, examples, and critique.

-As a result, in AC 2020-2021, the target was met.
-Students scored an average of 4.5/5 or 90% in the rubric category associated with gathering and analyzing source material.
+As a result, in AC 2021-2022, the target was met.
+Students scored an average of 8.29/10 or 83% in the rubric category associated with gathering and analyzing source material.
+Some students struggled with identifying high-quality source material and properly citing online sources so as to avoid unintentional plagiarism scenarios.

 Decision: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, faculty will emphasize the importance of strong sourcing skills to COMM 2510 students through discussion, examples, and critique.
+Based on the analysis of the AC 2021-2022 results, and to drive improvement in AC 2022-2023, faculty will provide specific guidelines for assessing the quality of source material and incorporate an increased frequency of examples and practice with citing online source material.